وَاعْلَمُوا 396 الأنفال

 ﴾58﴿ Wa immaa takhaafana min qawmin khiyaanatan fambiz ilaihim 'alaa sawaaa'; innal laaha laayuhibbul khaaa'ineen

-﴾54﴿ Their condition is like the condition of the people of Pharaoh.
-Those before them denied the signs of their Lord So We destroyed them for their sins and drowned the people of Pharaoh, and they were all wrongdoers
+﴾54﴿ Their condition is like that of Pharaoh’s people and those before them.
+They denied the signs of their Lord, so We destroyed them for their sins, and We drowned Pharaoh’s people.
+And they were all wrongdoers.

-﴾55﴿ Indeed, the worst of people in the sight of Allah are those who disbelieve, so they do not believe
+﴾55﴿ Surely, the worst of living beings in the sight of Allah are those who disbelieve, for they will not believe.

-﴾56﴿ They are the ones who break their covenants every time they make a covenant with them, and they do not guard themselves (from other sins)
+﴾56﴿ They are those with whom you made a treaty, yet they break their treaty every time, and they do not restrain themselves (from other sins).

-﴾58﴿ And if you fear that a people will break their covenant, then inform them (of the breach of the covenant) so that you both may be equal in every way.
-Indeed, Allah does not like the treacherous
+﴾58﴿ And if you fear treachery from a people, then inform them (of the dissolution of the treaty), so that you and they are on equal terms.
+Surely, Allah does not love the treacherous.

 [54] This verse is not a repetition, because in the previous verse, the comparison was related to disbelief, while in this verse, the comparison is about the changing of blessings.